-24.7 Dropping a SQL Tuning Set
+24.7 Dropping a SQL Tuning Set Using DROP_SQLSET

-To drop an STS from the database, execute the DBMS_SQLTUNE.DROP_SQLSET procedure.
+To drop an STS from the database, use the DROP_SQLSET procedure in the DBMS_SQLTUNE or DBMS_SQLSET package.

 Ensure that no tuning task is currently using the STS to be dropped.
 If an existing tuning task is using this STS, then drop the task before dropping the STS.
 Otherwise, the database issues an ORA-13757 error.